Skip to main content

 Acting on behalf of a user

-If neither is supplied, or X-User-Email is supplied without X-TEAM-ID, the request is rejected.
+If no impersonation header is provided, the request is rejected.
+If X-User-Email is provided without X-TEAM-ID, the request is rejected.
+Example:

 GET /v3/whoami HTTP/1.1